yogarn/metacite/README.md

 # metacite
-> A simple tool that takes a URL and generates an APA citation.
+> A simple tool that takes an URL and generates an APA citation.
 No need to dig through metadata or format anything manually — just give it the URL, and you're good to go.

 ---